mbridak/not1mm/README.md

 Configuration file(s) can be found at the location defined by `XDG_CONFIG_HOME`.
 Otherwise they will be found at `yourhome/.config/not1mm`

-## Adding a database
+## The database

+### Why

+The database holds... wait for it... data...
+I know shocker right.
+A database can hold one or many contest logs.
+It also holds the station information, everything shown in the Station Settings dialog.
+You can have one database for the rest of your life.
+Filled with hundreds of contests you've logged.
+Or, you can create a new database to hold just one contest.
+You do You Boo.

+### The first one

 On the initial running, a database is created for you called `ham.db`.
+This, and all future databases, are located in the data directory mentioned above.

+### Why limit yourself

-This and all future databases are located in the data directory mentioned above.
-You can create new databases by selecting `File` > `New Database` from the main window.
+You can create a new database by selecting `File` > `New Database` from the main window, and give it a snazzy name.
+Why limit yourself.
+Hell, create one every day for all I care.
+You can manage your own digital disaster.

+### Revisiting an old friend

 You can select previously created databases by selecting `File` > `Open Database`.

 ## Station Settings dialog

-After initial run of the program or creating a new contact database you will need to fo to `File` > `Station Settings` and fill out the information in the dialog.
+After initial run of the program or creating a new database you will need to fill out the Station Settings dialog that will pop up.

 ![settings screen](https://github.com/mbridak/not1mm/raw/master/pic/settings.png)